jonbellah/jonbellah.com/src/pages/posts/2017-07-21-testing-jest/index.md

 Coupled with some incredible performance boosts over the last couple of years, Jest has become a real force to be reckoned with in the JavaScript testing space.

+React testing (and JS testing, in general) is a broad topic with a lot of nuance.
+In this post, I want to just cover some of the basic "what's" and "why's", as well as a few general best practices for testing React components.

 ### Why Jest?

 There are a few reasons that I think Jest is an excellent choice for your test framework: